OpenNebula/docs/source/installation_and_configuration/ha/vm_ha.rst

     UserKnownHostsFile /dev/null
     ConnectTimeout 15

 .. warning:: Consider that a temporary network/host problem or a small hiccup combined with short timers can lead to an overkill situation where the HA hook gets triggered too fast when waiting a few more seconds could have been fine.
-This is a tradeoff you'll have to be aware of when implementing HA.
+This is a trade-off you'll have to be aware of when implementing HA.

 Enabling Fencing
 ================================================================================